dsegovia90/drawbridge/README.md

 1. Via curl with `curl -s https://raw.githubusercontent.com/leftfieldlabs/drawbridge/master/scripts/install | sh`

 ## Using and deploying
 1. Create a Google Cloud Platform (GCP) project, but don't create an AppEngine instance.
-Must be project owner to deploy.
+Must be project owner or project editor to deploy.
 1. From inside the directory with all your site assets, run `drawbridge deploy [app-id] [release]`
 1. Visit `[release]-dot-[app-id].appspot.com` to see your site